A lowdown of the top treatments for acne

 - Stop eating fast food.

-- Cut out high glycaemic foods like white bread, white rice, sugary foods and drinks, and potatoes.
+- Cut out high glycemic foods like white bread, white rice, sugary foods and drinks, and potatoes.

 - Cut back on dairy products.